Skip to navigation Skip to content

 SEC - Policy Department Secretary Approval

-• A warning display: 'Under no circumstance is a SEC or MIN override to be recorded without Level 2 Policy Helpdesk approval
+• A warning will show: 'Under no circumstance is a SEC or MIN override to be recorded without Level 2 Policy Helpdesk approval

 • 'if more than one update is required, select Next and Continue, or Finish to return to the Customer First Workspace